 You have examined the design using cursors, markers, and multiple Waveform windows.
-Now you use Vivado simulator debugging features, such as breakpoints, and line stepping, to debug the design and identify the cause of the incorrect output.
+Now you use Vivado® simulator debugging features, such as breakpoints, and line stepping, to debug the design and identify the cause of the incorrect output.

-- 1. First, open the tutorial design testbench to learn how the simulator generates each design input. - 2.
+- 1. First, open the tutorial design test bench to learn how the simulator generates each design input. - 2.
 Open the testbench.v file by double-clicking the file in the Sources window, if it is not already open.

-The source file opens in the Vivado IDE Text Editor, as shown in Figure 28.
+The source file opens in the Vivado IDE Text Editor, as shown in the following figure.